-- To prioritise the replacement of assets and ensure existing assets are not augmented unnecessarily due to excessive and inappropriate customer usage. - To incorporate continuous improvement practices in all activities. - To minimize operational costs without adversely affecting performance.
+- > To prioritise the replacement of assets and ensure existing assets are not augmented unnecessarily due to excessive and inappropriate customer usage. - To incorporate continuous improvement practices in all activities. - To minimize operational costs without adversely affecting performance.
 To minimize the impact and cost of breakdowns. - To ensure the system is capable of meeting needed levels of service, both current and future. - To provide required asset renewal and augmentation to a timetable that meets needs without over servicing.

-6.2 Asset Replacement - means of achieving
+6.2 Asset replacement - means of achieving

-STRATEGIES / ACTIONS MEASURES Develop and maintain a rolling replacement plan for all assets with review every 4 years.
+Strategies/Actions Measures Develop and maintain a rolling replacement plan for all assets with review every 4 years.
 Program documented and executed.
-Identify potential system capacity deficiencies and incorporate in capital works programme.
+Identify potential system capacity deficiencies and incorporate in Capital Works Programme.
 Monitoring, pressure testing and failure analysis undertaken.
 Maintain water network analysis programme to identify timetable of system improvements and extensions.
 Network model calibrated and run.
 Utilise Asset Register and associated technology and pipeline breakage history to determine the timing of mains replacement to minimise over all costs.
 Pipe break definitions improved in reports.

-6.3 Asset Replacement - manner of assessing
+6.3 Asset replacement - manner of assessing

-- Monitor reliability and performance of assets, using breakdown and failure recording referred to in Section 3.3 - Monitor progress and cost of annual asset replacement programme, compared to capital works plan and estimates. - Follow the Asset Management Plan 2012, including criticality assessments.
+- Monitor reliability and performance of assets, using breakdown and failure recording referred to in Section 3.3 - Monitor progress and cost of annual asset replacement programme, compared to capital works plan and estimates. - Follow the Asset Management Plan 2012 and identified in the 2020 Integrated Water Cycle Management Plan.

-6.4 Wagga Water Treatment Plant
+6.4 Wagga water treatment plant

 Construction of the 55ML/day Wagga Water Treatment Plant was completed in June 2018.
-Plant commissioning was completed in April 2019.

-The Lamella Clarifiers installed did not meet the specification and will be replaced in December 2019.
+The Lamella Clarifiers installed did not meet the specification and were replaced in February 2020.